j-will7378/Facebook_Camper_Survey/README.md

 ## To ensure that location does not influence boot camper satisfaction, a hypothesis test was run on each variable vs location.

-H~0= Satisfaction is independent of location
+H~0= Satisfaction is independent of location.

-H~a= Satisfaction depends on location
+H~a= Satisfaction depends on location.